Diploma in Marine Engineering

 - Have English language competence to undertake this programme which is taught and assessed in English.
 Any applicant whose first language is not English must provide evidence of an overall IELTS (Academic) band score of 6.0 (with no score below 5.5) or equivalent.
 Prospective students may be required to undertake formal assessment of their English ability, at their own expense, where the interview panel is unable to satisfy themselves as to the English ability of the student.

+Personal presentation and discipline, communication skills, attitude and motivation to learn and succeed will be determined through an interview.
 All applicants will be interviewed.
-The interview will provide an opportunity to outline the programme and to ensure the applicant is aware of the course content and assessment policies.
+The interview will also provide an opportunity to outline the programme and to ensure the applicant is aware of the course content and assessment policies.
 The interview will also ensure that the applicant has applied for the most appropriate level of programme by assessing work experience, prior learning and aptitude.
-Alternative means to assess these criteria will be adopted where an interview is not practicable, eg in the case of international applicants.
+Alternative means to assess these criteria will be adopted where an interview is not practicable, e.g. in the case of international applicants.

 Applicants will be accepted in order of application.
-Preference may be given to graduates from other Manukau Institute of Technology programmes received prior to 1 December each year.
+Preference may be given to graduates from other Manukau Institute of Technology programmes that applications are received prior to 1 December each year.

 The Diploma in Marine Engineering students complete the following courses: